 How to get there: By metro, take to Toseong Station (Busan Subway Line 1), Exit 6.
 Then take the local bus: local bus Saha 1-1, Seogu 2 or Seogu 2-2 to Gamcheon Elementary School Bus Stop.

-Boarded the bus, it was fully packed with tourist all heading towards the same place.
+Boarded the bus, it was fully packed with tourists all heading towards the same place.
 Finally reached!
 When you are there, consider if you want to get a map for 2000 KRW which you can then collect the stamps.
 I bought a map from the starting point of the Gamcheong Cultural Village, happy to begin my exploration

 I highly recommend – not – getting the map to collect stamp…read on to find out why.